Back to top

 Introduction

-To promote the values of diversity, equal opportunities and inclusion (DEI) among the younger generation and rally young staunch supporters for equal opportunities, the Equal Opportunities Commission (EOC) organised the Equal Opportunity Youth Ambassador Scheme (the Scheme) in the 2022/23 and 2023/24 school years respectively, which received favourable response.
-In order to sustain the positive impact of the Scheme, the EOC will organise the Scheme again in 2024/25 to further promote the DEI values to young people.
+To promote the values of diversity, equal opportunities and inclusion among the younger generation and rally young staunch supporters for equal opportunities, the Equal Opportunities Commission (EOC) has been running the Equal Opportunity Youth Ambassador Scheme (the Scheme) since the 2022/23 academic year, and it has consistently received a favourable response.
+In order to sustain the positive impact of the Scheme, the EOC will organise the Scheme again in 2025/26 school year to further promote diversity, equal opportunities and inclusion to young people.

 Objectives